brittanynicole7/crowdfunding_etl/README.md

 ## Part 4: Create the Crowdfunding Database
 - Create an ERD using QuickDBD.
 - Create a table schema for each csv file.
-- Save the file as a Postgres file named crowdfunding_db_schema.sql.
+- Save the file as a Postgres file.
 - Create a new database called crowdfunding_db.
 - Create the tables in the correct order.
 - Run a select statment for each table to verify that the table was created.